Kyriosity/read-write/README+/software/README.md

   <img alt="Arc view at short projects" src="https://github.com/Kyriosity/read-write/blob/main/README+/pencraft/README+/_rsc/_img/C-D-D-A_midiPrj.jpg">
 </picture>

+## ...  which is the very beginning

-Bigger project sizes will tear this patchwork.
+Longer timescale and bigger extent will tear this patchwork.
 Poor understanding of them will result in chaos.

-## ...  which is the very beginning

 To delve in, we shall first explode the picture.